-Why is my hamsters stressed and nervous?
+Why is my hamster stressed?

 Stress and nervousness in hamsters can be caused by several different factors.
-These factors can depend on the hamster’s personality, the environment in which it lives or the care provided by its guardian.
-Because there are several different types of hamster breeds and each individual may differ in personality, the signs of stress may vary from one rodent to another.
+Such factors depend on the hamster’s personality, the environment in which they live and the care provided by their guardian.
+The signs of stress may vary from one rodent to another.
 This is partly because different types of hamster breeds may differ in terms of behavior and care requirements.

 Symptoms of stress in hamsters

 - Hyperactivity: stressed hamsters tend to be incredibly hyperactive, even in their cages.
 They will move constantly, run on their wheels quickly, try and climb their cages and appear more nervous and alert than usual.
-These are all clear signs that your hamster has accumulated stress and tension and is trying to find a way to release it.
-If your hamster isn’t surrounded by an enriched environment, it will show signs of destructiveness, aggression and nervousness.
+These are all clear signs your hamster has accumulated stress and tension and is trying to find a way to release it.
+If your hamster isn’t surrounded by an enriched environment, they will show signs of destructiveness, aggression and nervousness.

 - Excessive salivation: stress, fear, anxiety and nervousness interfere with the production of saliva.
 A stressed hamster could suffer from excessive salivation as a physical response to body tension.

-- Muscle rigidity and tremors: when a hamster is very stressed or feels afraid, its muscles become more tense.
+- Muscle rigidity and tremors: when a hamster is very stressed or feels afraid, their muscles become more tense.
 In extreme cases, this muscular rigidity is so intense that the rodent’s body will shake.

-How to calm a nervous hamster
+How to calm a stressed hamster

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.